Fix Permissions for Private Key are Too Open with SSH

 Cyrus Kao

-Default file permissions on Linux is 777, which means everyone can read, write and execute the file.
-It's fine for most of the scenario, but it's another story when comes to SSH private key.
-If you try to establish a SSH connection with a too open private key, WARNING: UNPROTECTED PRIVATE KEY FILE! will be shown.
+The default file permission on Linux is 777, which means everyone can read, write and execute the file.
+It's fine for most of the scenario, but it's another story when it comes to SSH private key.
+If you try to establish an SSH connection with a too open private key, WARNING: UNPROTECTED PRIVATE KEY FILE! will be shown.

 Error message